Funding Opportunities

 The U.S. Department of Energy makes funding available through competitive funding opportunity announcements (FOAs), published on Grants.gov and the EERE Exchange.
 To get started, watch DOE's Information Session Series with recorded videos explaining the VTO FOA process and application components.

-Securing project funding is critical to the success of Clean Cities efforts to implement alternative fuels, advanced vehicle technologies, and fuel-saving strategies.
+Securing project funding is critical to the success of Clean Cities and Communities efforts to implement alternative fuels, advanced vehicle technologies, and fuel-saving strategies.
 Funding opportunities are available from many sources inside and outside the U.S. Department of Energy (DOE).

 DOE's Vehicle Technologies Office (VTO) has awarded more than $570 million through the Technology Integration Program to fund hundreds of projects across the country that advance deployment of efficient and sustainable transportation technologies.
-Clean Cities stakeholders have played critical roles in the success of these projects.
+Clean Cities and Communities stakeholders have played critical roles in the success of these projects.
 Learn more about funded projects.

 Open Funding Opportunities